4onen/js13k-2024-city-builder/README.md

 ## Day 30: 2024-09-11

 Made a minifier, realized I've been calculating my size wrong this whole time.
 I've been updating a file rather than making zips fresh, and the actual size with a fresh zip is 8703 bytes, not over 11,000.
 Oops!
-(Also the minifier saves exactly 0 bytes.)
+(Also the minifier saves exactly 0 bytes, at least as I've built it there.)

+In the evening, I reworked my build flow and vendored my dependencies from a checked-in folder instead of downloading them.
+I now auto-build on change and only play in the browser the minified version.
+No source maps, so...
+I hope I don't write any bugs?

+I also finally made my JS13K entry page, using a cropped form of the logo above and one of the previous screenshots.

+Sooooon!
+Aaaaaa! 😱 The UI tool selection and conf/deny works now, but I'm still missing level select!
+And levels!
+And music!
+I can't beleive everything I _do_ have fits in just 9,385 bytes!

 ## Day 31: 2024-09-12